xenozalgo/nordmesh-inga/README.md

 ```

 ## Reconnect
-The container is as simple as it can be, in order to reconnect automatically when connection is lost add:
+By the fault the container will try to reconnect to the same server when disconnected, in order to reconnect to another recommended server automatically add env variable:
- - Env variable: OPENVPN_OPTS='--pull-filter ignore "ping-restart" --ping-exit 180'
+ - OPENVPN_OPTS='--pull-filter ignore "ping-restart" --ping-exit 180'
- - Restart policy: unless-stopped or always

 # ENVIRONMENT VARIABLES